MaJerle/lwevt/docs/get-started/index.rst

 ``lwevt_types.h`` file defines list of events and optional data structure next to the event type

 .. tip::
-    If you are using *CMake* build system, define the variable ``LWEVT_TYPES_DIR`` before adding library's directory to the *CMake* project.
+    If you are using *CMake* build system, define the variable ``LWEVT_TYPES_FILE`` before adding library's directory to the *CMake* project.
-    Variable must set the output directory path.
-CMake will copy the template file there, and name it as required.
+    Variable must contain the path to the user types options file.
+If not provided, one will be generated in the build directory.

 .. literalinclude:: ../../lwevt/src/include/lwevt/lwevt_types_template.h
     :language: c